 Electronic signatures

-It must be possible to sign electronic data in the Clarity with electronic signatures that are unique to each individual, will not be reused by, or reassigned to, anyone else and cannot be manipulated.
+Clarity allows electronic data to be signed using electronic signatures that are unique to each individual, cannot be reassigned or reused, and cannot be altered.
 This feature is required by 21 CFR Part 11.

 Note:

-Certificates used for electronic signatures are not part of Clarity installation and such certificates are to be provided by certification authorities.
-DataApex does not issue any certificates for electronic signatures.
+Certificates used for electronic signatures are not part of Clarity installation package.
+They must be obtained from an authorized certification authority.
+DataApex does not issue certificates for electronic signatures.